rcm/mooshak_problem_creator/README.md

        This creates a module and adds the code into it.
 - SOLVER This may either be a lambda function or the name of a function in an imported module
 - DESCRIPTION One or more lines, using the markdown syntax, ended with the END keyword
+- INPUT_TRANSF a function (either a lambda function or the name of a function in an imported module) that will be used to transform the inputs.
+This transformation is the last step before creating the input files.
 - POINTS Evenly distributes this number of points to *all tests*

 A file may have several problems, the first keyword being NAME and finished by END.